Lauretta Jean's: History

 Baker and owner Kate McMillen began operating the business from a stall at the Portland Farmers Market.
-In 2011, she relocated Lauretta Jean's to a small brick and mortar shop on Southwest Pine Street in downtown's Transit Mall, operating primarily via take-out and sharing the space with Cafe Velo.
+The business is named after her grandmother Lauretta Jean.
+In 2011, McMillen relocated Lauretta Jean's to a small brick and mortar shop on Southwest Pine Street in downtown's Transit Mall, operating primarily via take-out and sharing the space with Cafe Velo, which would later close in August 2011.

 McMillen opened a second shop on Division Street in southeast Portland's Richmond neighborhood in 2012, filling the space previously occupied by Pix Pâtisserie.
 The second shop offered an expanded menu and indoor seating for patrons.
 She created separate pickup and take-out windows for the shop during the COVID-19 pandemic.